History of the Minnesota Twins: 1960s: The Twins arrive in Minnesota

 In 1967, the Twins were involved in one of the closest pennant races in baseball history.
 Heading into the final weekend of the season, the Twins, Boston Red Sox, Chicago White Sox, and Detroit Tigers all had a shot at clinching the American League championship.
 With two games left to play, the Twins were one game on top of the Red Sox in the standings; moreover, the two remaining games each team had to play happened to be against each other.
 Unfortunately for Minnesota baseball fans, the Red Sox won both games and clinched their first pennant since 1946, finishing with a 92–70 record.
 The Twins and Tigers both finished a game behind, at 91–71, while the White Sox were three games out, at 89–73.
 Rod Carew was named the American League Rookie of the Year.

 In 1969, Billy Martin was named manager.
 Martin pushed aggressive base running, with Carew stealing home seven times.
 The Twins won the American League West, led by Carew (.332, his first batting title), Oliva (.309, 24 HR, 101 RBI) and league MVP Killebrew (49 HR, 140 RBI).
 Unfortunately, the Twins were swept by the Baltimore Orioles, who had set a franchise record of 109–53, in the first American League Championship Series.
 The Orioles would lose to the "Miracle Mets" in the 1969 World Series.
 Martin was fired after the season following an August 1969 fight in Detroit with 20-game winner Dave Boswell and outfielder Bob Allison, in an alley outside the Lindell A.C. bar.
-However Bill Rigney led the Twins to a repeat division title in 1970, behind the star pitching of Jim Perry (24-12), the A.L.
+However Bill Rigney led the Twins to a repeat division title in 1970, behind the star pitching of Jim Perry (24–12), the A.L.
 Cy Young Award winner, while the Orioles again won the Eastern Division Championship behind the star pitching of Jim Palmer.
 Once again, the Orioles won the A.L.
 Championship Series in a three-game sweep, and this time they would win the World Series.

 1970s: From first place to mediocrity

 The team continued to post winning records through 1971, winning the first two American League West division titles.
 However, they then entered a decade-long slump, finishing around .500 for the next eight years.
 Tony Oliva and Rod Carew continued to provide offensive power, but Killebrew's home run production decreased, as injuries impacted his effectiveness, and the pitching staff languished.
 Killebrew's final season with the Twins was the 1974 season.

 Owner Calvin Griffith faced financial difficulty with the start of free agency.
 While other owners had fortunes made in other businesses, Griffith's only income came from baseball.
 He ran the Twins as a family-owned business, employing many family members, and had to turn a profit each season.
-Stars Lyman Bostock and Larry Hisle left as free agents after the 1977 season and prompted the trade of Rod Carew after the 1978 season.
+Stars Lyman Bostock and Larry Hisle left as free agents after the 1977 season and prompted the trade of Rod Carew to the Angels after the 1978 season.